-As an attempt to try to make the process easier, a direct comparison between the Canary software and both FactoryTalk and OSIsoft Pi has been compiled for your review.
+As an attempt to try to make the process easier, a direct comparison between the Canary software and both FactoryTalk and AVEVA PI has been compiled for your review.
 Although subjects like ease of installation, training, and overall simplicity of use cannot be addressed, hopefully this comparison will identify strengths and weaknesses of the software.

-Without arguement, OSIsoft and Canary have been industry leaders for years.
-OSIsoft Pi has offered a data historian software solution for over 30 years and has thousands of installations around the world.
-The Pi System is comprised of the Pi Server, the Pi Interface, and Pi Clients.
+Without arguement, AVEVA PI (formally OSIsoft) and Canary have been industry leaders for years.
+PI has offered a data historian software solution for over 30 years and has thousands of installations around the world.
+The PI System is comprised of the PI Server, the PI Interface, and PI Clients.

-Rockwell offers a suite of tools based around their FactoryTalk Historian which is essentially a private-labeled version of the Pi Server from OSIsoft.
+Rockwell offers a suite of tools based around their FactoryTalk Historian which is essentially a private-labeled version of the PI Server developed when OSIsoft was independent of AVEVA.
 Trending tools are offered through their VantagePoint software.
 Below is a quick introduction to their data historian software as well as a quick trend mock up.